pwittchen/ReactiveBeacons/README.md

 - `hasName(String)`
 - `hasMacAddress(String)`

+Of course, we can create our own custom filters, which are not listed above if we need to.

 **Examplary usage**

 In the example below, we are filtering all Beacons with `Proximity` equal to `NEAR` value.